moneychien19/note-meta-blueprint-500-101/pixel-implementation.md

 - Apply each event or conversion type based on the needs of your business.

 # Events and Parameters

+While implementing events, those functions should be placed between `<body></body>` tags of your website.
+They can be called either when the page loads or when a visitor completes an **action**, such as the click or tap of a button or visits to key pages along the marketing funnel.

+> For example, an ecommerce advertiser wants to start firing a pixel event when the user clicks `Add To Cart` button.
+The advertiser has already initialized the pixel code in this page and has been sending the PageView event.
+>
+> Then the developer can write function as button's onClick event like this to start sending the `Add To Cart` pixel event.
+> ```
+> <button
+>   id="addToCartButton"
+>   onClick="fbq('track', 'AddToCart', {currency: "USD", value: 30})">
+>   Add To Cart
+> </button>
+> ```

 ## Standard Events
 With standard events, you are able to
 - attribute: see in Ads Manager how many times the system measures behavior.